axhussain/axhussain.github.io/_posts/2020-12-24-using-fp-in-csharp-pt1.md

 The next version implements `HyphenatedConcat` as a pure function.
 Recall that a pure function:
 - Has no side effects.
 The function doesn't change any variables or the data of any type outside of the function.
-- Is consistent and predicatble.
+- Is consistent and predictable.
 Given the same set of input data, it will always return the same output value.

 ```c#
 public class Program